Defining and classifying TQFTs via surgery: Introduction

 An analogous result holds for $\Cob_n'$, and we can avoid $\SS = 0$ and framed $n$-spheres.
 In the case of $\Cob_n^0$ for $n \ge 2$, we need to avoid $\SS = 0$ and $n$-spheres, together with separating $(n-1)$-spheres.
 Finally, for~$\BSut'$, we have a similar result, and we can avoid $\SS = 0$ and framed $3$-spheres. \end{thm}

 \begin{rem} To illustrate why working with Cerf decompositions without the parameterization is insufficient to define the cobordism morphism~$F(W)$, consider the simplest possible case when $W$ itself is diffeomorphic to~$M \times I$.
 Then this is a Cerf decomposition with a single component.
 Given a diffeomorphism $D \colon M \times I \to W$, let $d_t = D|_{M \times \{t\}}$; then it is natural to define $F(W)$ as $F(d_1 \circ d_0^{-1})$.
 However, $D$ is not unique, and for different choices we only know that the corresponding $d_1 \circ d_0^{-1}$ are pseudo-isotopic, not necessarily isotopic, and hence a priori might induce different homomorphisms via~$F$.
 To avoid this issue, we identify each component~$W_i$ of the Cerf decomposition with a concrete handle cobordism~$W(\SS_i)$, and once we know this induces a TQFT, we obtain as a corollary that pseudo-isotopic diffeomorphisms induce the same morphism.

-When~$W$ is cylindrical, one might have to pass through a sequence of moves to get from one parameterization as a product to another. \end{rem}
+When~$W$ is cylindrical, one might have to pass through a sequence of moves between Cerf decompositions to get from one parametrization of~$W$ as a product to another.
+For example, by Kwasik and Schultz~\cite[Corollary]{pseudo}, if $M$ is the connected sum of two metacyclic prism 3-manifolds, then it admits an automorphism~$d$ that is pseudo-isotopic but not isotopic to the identity.
+Hence there is a diffeomorphism $D \colon M \times I \to M \times I$ such that $D(x,0) = x$ and $D(x,1) = (d(x),1)$ for every $x \in M$.
+So, if $W$ is the identity cobordism from $M$ to $M$, then $W = W_0 = M \times I$ with $\SS_0 = \emptyset$ and $d_0 = d$ is a different parameterized Cerf decomposition than for $d_0 = \Id_M$.
+The first decomposition arises from the Morse function $f(x,t) = p_I \circ D^{-1}(x,t)$ on $M \times I$, where $p_I \colon M \times I \to I$ is the projection, while the second one from the Morse function $p_I$.
+Then $f$ and $p_I$ cannot be connected with a family of Morse functions with no critical points, as otherwise $d$ and $\Id_M$ would be isotopic. \end{rem}

 It might come as a surprise that handleslide invariance does not feature among the relations in Definition~\ref{def:relations}.
-This is because the proof of Theorem~\ref{thm:presentation} relies on proper and not self-indexing Morse functions, and a handleslide can be replaced by moving one of the corresponding critical points to a higher level, isotoping its attaching sphere, then moving it back to the same level.
+This is because the proof of Theorem~\ref{thm:presentation} relies on proper and not self-indexing Morse functions, and a handleslide can be replaced by moving one of the corresponding critical points to a higher level, isotoping its framed attaching sphere, then moving it back to the same level.
 So handleslide invariance follows from relations~\eqref{it:d-F} and~\eqref{it:commut}.